 - Topographic map & compass / GPS unit

 - Food for the two days

-- Cooking utensils, stove.
+- Cooking utensils, gas stove.
 Open fires are prohibited.

-- Secateurs for cutting through the rainforest as it get really thick in places
+- Secateurs for cutting through the rainforest as it gets really thick in places

 - Rubbish bags.
 All rubbish (including food scraps) must be carried out.